tfeldmann/Biorobotic-Arm/readme.md

 Base, shoulder and elbow position are the raw potentiometer values.
 The potentiometers are mechanically limited from 0 to 270 degrees.
 We read these values with a 10 bit ADC so we get 1024 steps on this range.

 #### Control characters
 A hash indicates that a output is for logging purposes only and can be dismissed.
-Example:
+Examples:

-    # Starting up.
+    # Accelerometer found
-    # All systems ready.
+    # Ready

 An exclamation mark indicates an error and should always be shown to the user.
 For example: